 When parents divorce, the most difficult part of their marriage dissolution case is almost always determining what the post-divorce child custody arrangement will look like.
+Speak with one of our child custody lawyers today to find out how we can help you determine what’s best for you and your child.

 In these situations, many parents find it helpful to shift their frame of thinking.
 Instead of asking “how to I win this fight against my spouse?” it can be more beneficial to ask “what is in the best interests of my child?”
 In fact, this is the same question a judge will ask if the child custody case ultimately needs to be resolved in court.